Latest Community Service Updates

 Questions?
 Contact the White Rock-South Surrey Primary Care Network at wrsspcneducation@fraserhealth.ca or 236.332.5401.

-FREE LIFESTYLE MANAGEMENT SERIES
+FREE LIFESTYLE MANAGEMENT EDUCATION

 Take charge of your health with the free Lifestyle Management Education Series!